 The Group’s targets and goals

-The Group continues to invest, including in partnership with others, in emissions reduction projects and technology innovation and development in its value chain to support reductions to its total reported Scope 3 GHG emissions inventory.
+The Group continues to invest, including in partnership with others, in emissions reduction projects and technology innovation and development in its value chain to support reductions to its total reported Scope 3 GHG emissions inventory, with a particular focus on steelmaking and maritime emissions.
 However, while we seek to influence, Scope 3 emissions occur outside of our direct control.
-Reduction pathways are dependent on the development and upstream or downstream deployment of solutions and/or supportive policy.
-It is therefore currently not possible to reliably estimate or measure the full potential financial statement impacts of the Group’s pursuit of its Scope 3 goals and targets.
+Reduction pathways are dependent on the development, and upstream or downstream deployment of solutions and/or supportive policy.
+Where possible, the financial impact of the Group’s activities in support of Scope 3 reduction pathways is reflected in the financial statements, for example the Group’s chartering of LNG-fuelled vessels.
+It is however currently not possible to reliably estimate or measure the full potential financial statement impacts of the Group’s pursuit of its Scope 3 goals and targets.

-Expenditure under the Climate Investment Program (CIP) which, as announced by the Group in July 2019, aims to invest at least US$400 million over the CIP’s five-year life in emissions reduction projects across the Group’s operated assets and value chain, is recognised in the relevant year of expenditure.
+The Climate Investment Program (CIP), as announced by the Group in July 2019, aims to invest at least US$400 million over the CIP’s five-year life in emissions reduction projects across the Group’s operated assets and value chain.
+Spend under the CIP, along with capital expenditure in support of operational decarbonisation at our operated assets, is recognised in the relevant year of spend.

-The Group continues to monitor global decarbonisation signposts and update its planning cases accordingly.
-Where such signposts indicate the appropriate measures are in place for achievement of a 1.5ºC Paris-aligned scenario, this will be reflected in the Group’s planning cases.
+The Group continues to monitor global decarbonisation signposts and update its operational planning cases, price outlooks, and cost of carbon assumptions and assessments relating to strategy and capital allocation accordingly.
+Where such signposts indicate the appropriate measures are in place for achievement of a 1.5ºC Paris-aligned scenario, this will be reflected in the Group’s operational planning cases.

-The Group acknowledges that there are a range of possible energy transition scenarios, including those that are aligned with the Paris Agreement goals, that may indicate different outcomes for individual commodities.
-While not currently an input to the Group’s planning cases, the resilience of the Group’s portfolio to a 1.5°C Paris-aligned scenario (the Group’s 1.5°C Paris-aligned scenario) has been considered, including the impact of Paris-aligned commodity price outlooks under that scenario on the Group’s latest asset plans.
+The Group acknowledges that there are a range of possible energy transition scenarios, including those that are aligned with the aims of the Paris Agreement, that may indicate different outcomes for individual commodities.
+The resilience of the Group’s portfolio to a 1.5°C Paris-aligned scenario (the Group’s 1.5°C Paris-aligned scenario) continues to be considered, including the impact of Paris-aligned commodity price estimates under that scenario on the Group’s latest asset plans.

 There are inherent limitations with scenario analysis and it is difficult to predict which, if any, of the scenarios might eventuate and none of the scenarios considered constitutes a definitive outcome for the Group.